Dimildizio/DS_course/README.md

 ### **exploratory-data-analysis**

+These folders contain Jupyter notebooks that demonstrate how to perform exploratory data analysis to better understand data before modeling.
+The notebooks include visualization techniques, statistical analysis, and data cleaning methods.

 Folders with tasks related to exploratory data analysis (EDA):

 > EDA - Group project on analyzing Netflix dataset